SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Effects:
 Each Pillar has 300 HP and a DR of 20+CHA/5.

-This is a 25 x 25 AoE, inside a 50 x 50, inside a 75 x 75, inside a 100 x 100; thus, it's 25 yards from the edge of one layer to the next.
+This is a Cube 25, inside a Cube 50, inside a Cube 75, inside a Cube 100; thus, it's 25 yards from the edge of one layer to the next.
 For each layer a person is inside they suffer \-2 Immobilize and 1 Paralyze.

 Thus, someone at the center would be at \-8 Immobilize and Paralyze 4, until they managed to run 25 yards or destroy a pillar from one set; then they'd be at \-6 Immobilize and Paralyze 3, and so forth.